cdapio/cdap/docs/loom-docs/source/index.rst

 Continuuity Loom is a system that enables users to provision clusters, based on templates and settings defined by its administrators.
-Loom exposes simple interfaces for administrators to flexibly customize the properties of provisioned clusters, including software services, hardware configurations and infrastructure providers.
+Loom exposes simple interfaces for administrators to flexibly customize the properties of provisioned clusters, including software services, hardware configurations, and infrastructure providers.

 This documentation provides information about Loom, its operational management capabilities, and its functionality for both end users and system administrators.
-The document presumes you have some familiarity with the SQL databases, Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.
+The document presumes you have some familiarity with the SQL databases, Zookeeper, the REST protocol, and Ruby programming language.

 Contents